lubuntu-team/manual/source/4/4.3/software_sources.rst

 Version
 -------
-Lubuntu ships with version 0.97.9 of software properties.
+Lubuntu ships with version 0.97.9 of Software Sources.

 Screenshot
 --------------